eadsjr/Java-Demo-Code/README.md

 Java-Demo-Code
 ==============

-This is some demonstration code with no cohesive intent.
+This is demonstration code with no cohesive intent.